Tuition and Fees

 The Florida Prepaid College Program is not financial aid.
 Rather, it is a third party billing plan and is processed by the College Cashiers Office.
-Students with Florida Prepaid accounts, including Take Stock in Children and other Florida Prepaid Foundation plans, must notify the College Cashiers Office each term in person, by email at firstname.lastname@example.org, or by phone at (850) 718-2204, requesting to apply their benefits to their student account.
+Students with Florida Prepaid accounts, including Take Stock in Children and other Florida Prepaid Foundation plans, must notify the College Cashiers Office each term requesting to apply their benefits to their student account.
+Students can make this request in person, by email at firstname.lastname@example.org, or by phone at 850-718-2204.

 Billing is based on the number of credit hours a student is enrolled in each semester and the student’s number of available Florida Prepaid hours.
 There are different types of Florida Prepaid plans.
 The type of plan a student purchased will determine the amount, per credit hour, Florida Prepaid will pay each term.
 No Florida Prepaid plan pays processing fees, online fees and some do not cover local fees.
 Any portion of the student’s account balance not covered by Florida Prepaid or other financial aid must be paid by the fee payment due date or it could result in courses being dropped for non-payment.